Mohamedt4r29/Relay-Controlled-Sound-Synthesizer/README.md

 ## Component(s) Simulation

 ## VHDL Code Explanation
 The VHDL code provided in this repository implements a rhythmic pattern generator for the sound synthesizer.
-It controls the toggling of outputs based on the states of the switches (SW).
-Each switch corresponds to a different rhythmic pattern or beat division.
-The code utilizes the clock signal (CLK100MHZ) to generate the beats and a push-button input (BTNC) to reset the beat states.

-### Description of the VHDL Code:
-- The code defines an entity named `PROJECT` with inputs for the clock signal (`CLK100MHZ`), switch inputs (`SW`), a push-button input (`BTNC`), and outputs for relay control (`JA`) and LED visualization (`LED`).
-- Inside the architecture block, the code includes processes for beat generation and reset logic.
-- The beat generation process increments counters (`period1` to `period4`) based on the clock signal and toggles the states of the beats (`state1` to `state4`) when the corresponding counter reaches a certain threshold.
-- The reset logic process detects when the push-button is pressed (`BTNC = '0'`) and resets the beat states and counters.
-- Outputs (`JA` and `LED`) are assigned the values of the beat states to control the relays and visualize the beats on LEDs.

-This code forms the foundation for generating rhythmic patterns, which can be further developed to create more complex musical sequences or integrated into larger FPGA-based music synthesis projects.

-## Instructions

-## VHDL Code Explanation
-The VHDL code provided in this repository implements a rhythmic pattern generator for the sound synthesizer.
 This generator is responsible for producing different rhythmic patterns based on the states of the input switches (`SW`).
 The code leverages a clock signal (`CLK100MHZ`) to control the timing of the beats and a push-button input (`BTNC`) for resetting the beat states.

 ### Algorithmic Overview: